X0PA AI Opens New Centre Of Excellence In Singapore To Drive Innovation In Artificial Intelligence, Engineering And Automation

-(MENAFN- Media OutReach Newswire) The centre will focus on developing and delivering innovative technology solutions to its clients across various industries, as well as exploring and creating new possibilities for the future SINGAPORE - Media OutReach Newswire - 23 February 2024 - X0PA AI, a leading provider of artificial intelligence solutions for talent acquisition, announced today the opening of its new centre of excellence in Singapore.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 23 February 2024 - X0PA AI, a leading provider of artificial intelligence solutions for talent acquisition, announced today the opening of its new centre of excellence in Singapore.
 The centre will serve as a hub for research and development, as well as a platform for delivering innovative solutions to its clients across various industries.

 "We are excited to launch our new centre of excellence in Singapore, which reflects our commitment and vision to be a global leader and innovator in artificial intelligence, engineering and automation.
 The centre will enable us to develop forward-thinking solutions and innovations that address the current and future needs of the market, as well as to attract and retain top talent and foster a culture of collaboration and excellence," said Nina Alag Suri, Founder and CEO of X0PA AI.